oshvn/hse-trackr/README.md

 - ✅ **Contractor authentication** – login with a contractor account, ensure redirect to *My Submissions*, upload a placeholder submission, and confirm the table refreshes.
 - ✅ **File uploads** – confirm the uploaded file appears in Supabase Storage (`hse-documents` bucket) and the download link works from the contractor history and admin approvals screens.
 - ✅ **Admin routes** – login as admin and verify access to Approvals Queue, Users & Roles, and Settings.
 Ensure non-admins are redirected away.
-- ✅ **Dashboard analytics** – check KPI cards, heatmap interaction, planned vs actual chart, contractor comparison chart, and red card list including suggested actions.
+- ✅ **Dashboard analytics** – check KPI cards, critical alerts card, category progress chart, planned vs actual comparator, contractor leaderboard, and the issue snapshot table (including detail drawer + suggested actions).
 - ✅ **RLS enforcement** – using Supabase SQL editor:
   - Run `select * from submissions` as a contractor and confirm only their contractor rows return.
   - Attempt to insert/update a submission for another contractor – operation should be rejected.